Configure config.json for DMO-to-DMO Transforms

-For DMO-to-DMO transforms (transforms that read from and write to data model objects), don't use the datacustomcode scan command as you must pass the DMO schema.
+For data model object (DMO)-to-DMO transforms (transforms that read from and write to DMOs), don’t use the sf data-code-extension script scan command because you must pass the DMO schema.
 Instead, follow the schema standards to configure the config.json file manually.

 This schema example demonstrates the structure of a config.json file for DMO-to-DMO transforms: